tenzinl4ma/Unit1-2025/Quiz/quizz010.md

-# This is the code to print the Calendar
+# A program to print the Calendar
-# first create the list of the days and then dates
+### first create the list of the days and then dates
-# import self made color library and then python datetime libray
+### import self made color library and then python datetime libray

 # Flowchart